-&lt;sup>2Nakaguma (2015) uses a similar strategy to understand preferences for the form of government, presidential versus parliamentary, using data from the 1993 Brazilian referendum.
+$^{^2}$ Nakaguma (2015) uses a similar strategy to understand preferences for the form of government, presidential versus parliamentary, using data from the 1993 Brazilian referendum.

-&lt;sup>3The only exceptions we know of are Aimer and Miller (2002) which also examines the New Zealand referendum but only uses the NZES in a descriptive manner and Fournier et al. (2011) which examines a sample of citizens who chose to be part of a long-term deliberative process (one year, 20+ meetings).
+3The only exceptions we know of are Aimer and Miller (2002) which also examines the New Zealand referendum but only uses the NZES in a descriptive manner and Fournier et al. (2011) which examines a sample of citizens who chose to be part of a long-term deliberative process (one year, 20+ meetings).
 As the authors acknowledge, this has obvious self-selection issues.

-&lt;sup>4Fournier et al. (2011) is an exception but relied on self-selected participants who were all members of local assemblies in the Netherlands, Ontario and British Columbia.

-&lt;sup>5Voter anger was particular relevant at the time of this referendum because in the late 1980s New Zealand underwent a massive free-market de-regularization where campaign promises had been repeatedly broken by both major parties (Roper and Leitch, 1995)

-Presidential election suggest, in pre-election polling.
+4Fournier et al. (2011) is an exception but relied on self-selected participants who were all members are a reasonable way to collect information about individual's preferences for different electoral systems, and that salience does not appear to change the underlying importance of partisanship in determining people's choices.
+However, this paper is the first one to show that social values are also important determinants of individual preferences for electoral systems, and, in particular, that voter anger could have played a small but determinant role on the referendum outcome.5 This type of sentiment is obviously difficult to capture in hypothetical situations and, as the evidence from the Brexit referendum and 2016 US Presidential election suggest, in pre-election polling.
 Taken together, our results highlight how the timing of any referendum may be a key determining factor, especially in relatively close races where economic or political dissatisfaction could sway enough votes to overturn expected results.